Spiral: As a symbol

-The spiral and triple spiral motif is a Neolithic symbol in Europe (Megalithic Temples of Malta).
-The Celtic symbol the triple spiral is in fact a pre-Celtic symbol.
+The Celtic triple-spiral is in fact a pre-Celtic symbol.
 It is carved into the rock of a stone lozenge near the main entrance of the prehistoric Newgrange monument in County Meath, Ireland.
-Newgrange was built around 3200 BCE predating the Celts and the triple spirals were carved at least 2,500 years before the Celts reached Ireland but has long since been incorporated into Celtic culture.
-The triskelion symbol, consisting of three interlocked spirals or three bent human legs, appears in many early cultures, including Mycenaean vessels, on coinage in Lycia, on staters of Pamphylia (at Aspendos, 370–333 BC) and Pisidia, as well as on the heraldic emblem on warriors' shields depicted on Greek pottery.
+Newgrange was built around 3200 BCE, predating the Celts; triple spirals were carved at least 2,500 years before the Celts reached Ireland, but have long since become part of Celtic culture.
+The triskelion symbol, consisting of three interlocked spirals or three bent human legs, appears in many early cultures: examples include Mycenaean vessels, coinage from Lycia, staters of Pamphylia (at Aspendos, 370–333 BC) and Pisidia, as well as the heraldic emblem on warriors' shields depicted on Greek pottery.

-Spirals can be found throughout pre-Columbian art in Latin and Central America.
+Spirals occur commonly in pre-Columbian art in Latin and Central America.
 The more than 1,400 petroglyphs (rock engravings) in Las Plazuelas, Guanajuato Mexico, dating 750-1200 AD, predominantly depict spirals, dot figures and scale models.
-In Colombia monkeys, frog and lizard like figures depicted in petroglyphs or as gold offering figures frequently includes spirals, for example on the palms of hands.
-In Lower Central America spirals along with circles, wavy lines, crosses and points are universal petroglyphs characters.
-Spirals can also be found among the Nazca Lines in the coastal desert of Peru, dating from 200 BC to 500 AD.
+In Colombia, monkeys, frog and lizard-like figures depicted in petroglyphs or as gold offering-figures frequently include spirals, for example on the palms of hands.
+In Lower Central America, spirals along with circles, wavy lines, crosses and points are universal petroglyph characters.
+Spirals also appear among the Nazca Lines in the coastal desert of Peru, dating from 200 BC to 500 AD.
 The geoglyphs number in the thousands and depict animals, plants and geometric motifs, including spirals.

-Spiral shapes, including the swastika, triskele, etc., have often been interpreted as solar symbols.

-Roof tiles dating back to the Tang Dynasty with this symbol have been found west of the ancient city of Chang'an (modern-day Xi'an).